denten-courses/con-civ/2024-fall/README.md

 - ~~[*The Guide of the Perplexed*][72] c.
 1185 by Moses Maimonides~~
 - ~~Chapter VI, Sections 1--9 in the [Muqaddimah][71] (1377) by Ibn Khaldun.~~

+!!!
+You need to be logged in to your LionMail account to access linked readings.

 [71]: https://www.muslimphilosophy.com/ik/Muqaddimah/Chapter6/Toc_Ch_6.htm
 [72]: https://www.college.columbia.edu/core/system/files/text/Maimonides.pdf
 [73]: https://drive.google.com/file/d/11oMcvcPTsaos64aSfMFuVz6xBkdPfYBG/view?usp=sharing